mixmastamyk/console/docs/additional.rst

 .. note::

-    Forcing the support of all palettes ON can also be done with an environment variable,
+    Forcing the support of all palettes ON can also be done externally with an environment variable,
     such as ``CLICOLOR_FORCE`` if desired.